Petroleum industry in China: Domestic production

 Province started producing in 1960, and by 1963 was producing nearly 2.3 million tons of oil.
-Production from Daqing declined, but in 1965, oil fields in Shengli, Shandong, Dagang, and Tianjin yielded enough oil to nearly eliminate the need of importing crude oil.
+Production from Daqing declined, but in 1965, oil fields in Shengli, Shandong, Dagang, and Tianjin yielded enough oil to nearly eliminate the need for importing crude oil.
 In 2002, annual crude petroleum production was 1,298,000,000 barrels, and annual crude petroleum consumption was 1,670,000,000 barrels.

 As of 2018, China ranks seventh for oil production and second in crude oil consumption in the world.
 China became the world's largest oil importer in 2013.